-The Units are granted to participants upon the recommendation of the Company's CEO, and the approval of the Compensation Committee.
-Each of the Units that are granted to a participant will be initially valued by the Compensation Committee, at an amount equal to the closing price of the Company's common stock on the grant date, but are recorded at fair value using the Black-Scholes method as described below.
+The Units are granted to participants upon the recommendation of the Company's President, and the approval of the Compensation Committee.
+Each of the Units that are granted to a participant will be initially valued by the Compensation Committee at an amount equal to the closing price of the Company's common stock on the grant date but are recorded at fair value using the Black-Sholes method as described below.
 The Units follow a vesting schedule, with a maximum vesting of three years after the grant date.
+Grants made on or after January 1, 2023, will fully vest three-years from the grant date.
 Upon vesting, the Units represent a contractual right of payment for the value of the Unit and therefore are stated as liabilities in accordance with FASB ASC Topic 718, Compensation - Stock Compensation.
-The Units will be paid on their maturity date, one year after all of the Units granted in a particular award have fully vested, unless an acceptable event occurs under the terms of the Plan prior to one year, which would allow for earlier payment.
-The amount to be paid to the participant on the maturity date is dependent on the type of Unit granted to the participant.
+The Units will be paid on their maturity date, one year after all the Units granted in a particular award have fully vested, unless a specified event occurs under the terms of the Plan, which would allow for earlier payment.
+The value of each Unit at the maturity date will equal the closing price of the Company's common stock as of the maturity date (Full Value).